Hydrogen isotope biogeochemistry: Impact on biogeochemistry

-In this early stage of hydrogen stable isotope study, most isotope compositions or fractionations were reported as bulk measurements of all organic material or all inorganic material.
+In this early stage of hydrogen stable isotope study, most isotope compositions or fractionations were reported as bulk measurements of all organic or all inorganic matter.
 Some exceptions include cellulose and methane, as these compounds are easily separated.
-Another advantage of methane for compound specific measurements is the lack of hydrogen exchange.
+Another advantage of methane for compound-specific measurements is the lack of hydrogen exchange.
 Cellulose has exchangeable hydrogen, but chemical derivatization can prevent swapping of cellulose hydrogen with water or mineral hydrogen sources.
 Cellulose and methane studies in the 1970s and 1980s set the standard for modern hydrogen isotope geochemistry.

-Measurements of individual compounds was made possible in the late 1990s and early 2000s with advancements in mass spectrometry.
+Measurement of individual compounds was made possible in the late 1990s and early 2000s with advances in mass spectrometry.
 The Thermo Delta+XL transformed measurements as the first instrument capable of compound specific isotope analysis.
 It was then possible to look at smaller samples with more precision.
 Hydrogen isotope applications quickly emerged in petroleum geochemistry by measuring oil, paleoclimatology by observing lipid biomarkers, and ecology by constructing trophic dynamics.
-Modern advances are currently underway in the clumped isotope composition of methane after development of the carbonate thermometer.
+Advances are underway in the clumped-isotope composition of methane after development of the carbonate thermometer.
 Precise measurements are also enabling focus on microbial biosynthetic pathways involving hydrogen.
-Ecologists studying trophic levels are especially interested in compound specific measurements for construction of past diets and tracing predator-prey relationships.
-Highly advanced machines are now promising position specific hydrogen isotope analysis of biomolecules and natural gases.
+Ecologists studying trophic levels are especially interested in compound specific measurements for reconstructing past diets and tracing predator-prey relationships.
+Highly advanced machines now promise position-specific hydrogen-isotope analysis of biomolecules and natural gas.